Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Downloading the Data

 If you choose to get an API key from [their website](https://zenodo.org/records/1188976), you can use the code below to download the dataset to your computer (you can download it manually as well).
-But, the dataset is extremely large, so unless your computer is very powerful, I would not recommend you do this locally.
+But, the dataset is large, so unless your computer is powerful, I would not recommend you do this locally.

 <Details markdown="block">
 <summary>Click here to view the code</summary>